ISN Offers the following courses:

 Formal recognition by APAC

-- All ISN Psychology courses are accredited with conditions by APAC .
+- All ISN Psychology courses are accredited by APAC .
 This means all ISN Psychology degrees are recognised by AHPRA for the purpose of registration as a psychologist in Australia.
 Further information about APAC accreditation can be found here.

 ISN Psychology provides face to face teaching as its preferred format for course delivery in the form of lectures and tutorials.
 In some instances units may have online components to create a blended learning environment.
 This will be used to enhance the delivery of course content and learning objectives to students for selected units.
 This is achievable because of the small class sizes for each unit of study.
 E-learning will be used where appropriate to provide adjunct and external learning spaces to allow the learning outcomes to be assessed and effectively implemented.